amihaiemil/amihaiemil.github.io/_posts/2017-03-11-cms-for-clientside.markdown

 dinamically, to some webapp?
 One possible solution lies with the OS: [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link).
 You will need one or two such links, it depends.

-First, the CMS should be able to export the content in a file system.
+First, the CMS should be able to export the content to a file system.
 All the work done in the CMS takes the form of a folder which could go directly on the application server or somewhere else, as long as it is *on the same network*.

-Second, if the content was exported outside the application server, you have to create a *symbolic link* between the application server and the fils system where the contents folder resides.
+Second, if the content is exported outside the application server, you have to create a *symbolic link* between the application server and the fils system where the contents folder resides.